gunzip/digital-citizenship/README.md

 ### Finishing the installation

-Some tasks cannot be carried out programmatically and require a manual intervent by the Azure subscription administrator through the Azure portal interface.
+Some tasks cannot be carried out programmatically and require a manual intervention by the Azure subscription administrator through the Azure portal interface.

 #### Activate "Managed Service Identity" for the onboarding Web App Service